jean997/jean997.github.io/index.md

   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
  <br>
    <br> I develop statistical methods motivated by problems in genetics and genomics.
 Currently, my research focuses on understanding patterns of pleiotropy (genetic sharing) across large numbers of traits.
-  This project came about as a less parametric, higher dimensional outgrowth of my interest in Mendelian randomization (see Projects page for more).
+  This project came about as a less parametric, higher dimensional outgrowth of my interest in Mendelian randomization (see Projects).
 Methodologically, I am interested in empirical and variational Bayes, causal inference, and robust/non-parameteric approaches.
 Recently, I've been thinking and learning about neural networks and methods that can be distributed across many computing systems.
   </td>

 </tr>